IoTree/IoTree42/README.md

 python3 manage.py createsuperuser
 ```
 with this user you can enter the admin-page under "<your site name or ip>/admin"
-also migrate to be sure all implantations are set:
+also migrate to be sure all implementation are set:
 ```
 python3 manage.py makemigrations
 pytohn3 manage.py migrate